Call the team now 01384 877 855

 Become a qualified Suicide First Aider, accredited by City & Guilds.

-With New Leaf Health, your workplace mental health is in the right hands
+With New Leaf Health, your wellbeing training is in the right hands

 Having a live session from a leader/trainer in mindfulness is so valuable.
 The session undoubtedly changed the outcomes for my day.
 Really helpful.